 Criminal Intelligence Service Austria at a glance

-Criminal Intelligence Service Austria, abbreviated to BK, stands for a modern, Austria-wide fight against crime, at both national and international level and is the contact point for any police cooperation.
+Criminal Intelligence Service Austria, abbreviated to BK, stands for a modern, Austria-wide fight against crime and serves as contact point for police cooperation at national and international level.

 In 2003, Criminal Intelligence Service Austria became operational.
 Its legal basis is the Act on the Establishment and Organisation of Criminal Intelligence Service Austria.